keanemind/jjk/README.md

 ## Known Issues

-Opening multiple Jujutsu repositories in the same VS Code workspace is currently not supported.
-We intend to address this shortcoming soon.
+- ~~Opening multiple Jujutsu repositories in the same VS Code workspace is currently not supported.
+We intend to address this shortcoming soon.~~
+  Multi-repo support has been added in v0.3.0.